 The dependent variable is the log of gross margin in real NOK per liter for station i on day t.
-Due to time-dependent cycling prices, the main explanatory variables of interest are a full set of day-of-week dummies D_j , using Sunday as baseline.35 In order to investigate the development of the Thursday peak over time, we also include an interaction term between the Thursday dummy variable and a dummy variable post07 = 1 if the year is 2008 or later.
+Due to time-dependent cycling prices, the main explanatory variables of interest are a full set of day-of-week dummies D_j , using Sunday as baseline.
+Note that we have defined our days as noon to noon, implying that the Sunday dummy will pick up the lowest prices in the week: Sunday afternoon and Monday morning.
+In order to investigate the development of the Thursday peak over time, we also include an interaction term between the Thursday dummy variable and a dummy variable post07 = 1 if the year is 2008 or later.
 The division in time is chosen based on the Norwegian Competition Authority's (2014) detection of the Thursday restoration for the first time in 2008.
-As control variables we include the log of wholesale price in real NOK pwhole_t and a daily linear trend t.
+As control variables we include the log of wholesale price in real NOK $pwhole_t$ and a daily linear trend t.
 Finally, μ_i are station-specific fixed effects and ε{it} are idiosyncratic error terms.
 We use White's robust standard errors.